HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 I recommend visiting Miracle Garden first before heading over to spend the rest of the day at Global Village.

-Also, in Dubailand, you will find another Dubai attraction – IMG World of Adventure.
+Also, in Dubailand, you will find IMG World of Adventure.

-Okay, these were a few of the best places to visit in Dubai.
+Okay, these are the best places to visit in Dubai – in my honest opinion.
 Most of them are for visitors of all ages, so it is fun regardless of whether you visit as a solo traveler, a couple, with friends, or with your family.

-While exploring all of these points of interests in Dubai could take weeks, you can get a good overview of them in a week or so (find my ideal 7-day Dubai itinerary).
-If you have less time, I hope this guide helps you pick the perfect places to see.
+While exploring all of these places could take weeks – (find my ideal 7-day Dubai itinerary) so, if you have less time, I hope this guide helps you pick the perfect places for you.

 If you are in Dubai and want a unique experience, then consider booking a helicopter tour in Dubai.